-GetDNS Access Class: READ_SYSTEM

-Message name Description

-GetDNSRequest This is an empty message.

-GetDNSResponse "SearchDomain": The domain( fully qualified.
-"DNSFromDHCP": A list of DN case FromDHCP is equal to true servers are obtained via DHCP. s) to search if the hostname is not S servers obtained via DHCP in ue.
-This means that the resolved mDHCP are coming from DHCP and tus.
+GetDNS Access Class: READ_SYSTEM Message name Description Description GetDNSRequest This is an empty message.
+This is an empty message.
+GetDNSResponse "SearchDomain": The domain(fully qualified.
+"DNSFromDHCP": A list of DN case FromDHCP is equal to tree servers are obtained via DHCP. (s) to search if the hostname is not (S servers obtained via DHCP in the the resolved mDHCP are coming from DHCP and litus.

-• "DNSManual": A list of manually given DNS servers xs:boolean FromDHCP [1][1] xs:token SearchDomain [0][unbounded] tt:IPAddress DNSFromDHCP [0][unbounded] tt:IPAddress DNSManual [0][unbounded]
+"DNSManual": A list of manually given DNS servers xs:boolean FromDHCP [1][1] xs:token SearchDomain [0][unbounded] tt:IPAddress DNSFromDHCP [0][unbounded] tt:IPAddress DNSManual [0][unbounded]

 Fault codes Description

 No command specific faults!